dfranx/SHADERed/README.md

 ### Render states
 You can modify rasterizer, blend and depth-stencil state.
-Using these states you can: turn on wireframe mode, disable depth test, use stencil buffer, disable cull, custom blending, etc...
+Using these states you can: turn on wireframe mode, disable depth test, use stencil buffer, disable culling, custom blending, etc...
 All those things help you achieve even more advanced effects.

 Heres an example of rasterizer state properties:
 <p align="center">